-Data/Parameter: $\mathrm{EG}{\mathrm{max,hist}}$
+Data/Parameter: $EG{max,hist}$

 Data unit: MWh

 Description: Maximum annual amount of electricity generated by the power plant used prior to

 the start of the project activity during the last 3 years before project

 implementation.

 Source of data: Historic production data of last 3 years

 Measurement

 procedures (if any):

 Any comment:

-Data/Parameter: $COEF{BL,HG,j,i}$ Data unit: ton CO 2 / GJ fuel Description: $CO_2$ emission factor of the baseline fuel(s) of the heat production in the categories of $j$ .
-Source of data: The following data sources may be used if the relevant conditions apply; Data sources Condition for using the data sources a) Values provided by the fuel supplier in invoices This is the preferred source. b) Measurements by the project participants if a) is not available c) Regional or national default values d) IPCC default values at the upper if a) is not available These sources can only be used for liquid fuels and should be based on well documented, reliable sources (such as national energy balances).
-If a) is not available limit of the uncertainty at the 95% confidence interval as provided in table 1.4 of Chapter 1 of vol. 2 (Energy) of 2006 IPCC Guidelines on National GHG Inventories if u) is not available Measurement procedures (if any): Once during the first year of the project For a) and b) measurements should be undertaken in line with national or international fuel standards.
-Any comment: For a): If the fuel supplier does provide the NCV value and the CO 2 emission factor on the invoice and these two values are based on measurements for this specific fuel, this CO 2 factor should be used.
-If another source for the CO 2 emission factor is used or no CO 2 emission factor is provided, options b), c) or d) should be used.
+Data/Parameter: $COEF{BL,HG,j,i}$ Data unit: ton CO 2 /GJ fuel Description: $CO_2$ emission factor of the baseline fuel(s) of the heat production in the categories of $j$ Source of data: The following data sources may be used if the relevant conditions apply: Data sources Condition for using the data sources (a) Values provided by the fuel supplier in invoices; This is the preferred source. (b) Measurements by the project participants; If (a) is not available (c) Regional or national default values; (d) IPCC default values at the upper If (a) is not available These sources can only be used for liquid fuels and should be based on well documented, reliable sources (such as national energy balances).
+If (a) is not available limit of the uncertainty at the 95% confidence interval as provided in table 1.4 of Chapter 1 of vol. 2 (Energy) of 2006 IPCC Guidelines on National GHG Inventories.
+Measurement procedures (if any): Once during the first year of the project For (a) and (b) measurements should be undertaken in line with national or international fuel standards.
+Any comment: For (a): If the fuel supplier does provide factor on the invoice and these two value specific fuel, this CO 2 factor should be used or no CO 2 emission (d) should be used. es are based on measurements for this sed.
+If another source for the CO 2

-Data/Parameter: $\mathcal{E}{BL,HG,j,i}$ Data unit: % Description: Efficiency of the heat supply system that would have been used in the absence of the project activity for category j and sub-station i Source of data: Conduct a representative number of sample measurements of $\varepsilon{BL,HG,j,i}$ for categories of similar boiler types (e.g. for new coal-fired boilers) at the project site prior to the implementation of the project activity or at other sites with comparable circumstances.
+Data/Parameter: $\mathcal{E}$ BL,HG,j,i Data unit: % Description: Efficiency of the heat supply system that would have been used in the absence of the project activity for category j and sub-station i Source of data: Conduct a representative number of sample measurements of $\varepsilon{BL,HG,j,i}$ for categories of similar boiler types (e.g. for new coal-fired boilers) at the project site prior to the implementation of the project activity or at other sites with comparable circumstances.
 Measurement Sample measurement procedures (if any): Use recognized standards for the measurement of the boiler efficiency, such as the "British Standard Methods for Assessing the thermal performance of boilers for steam, hot water and high temperature heat transfer fluids" (BS845).
 Where possible, use preferably the direct method (dividing the net heat generation by the energy content of the fuels fired during a representative time period), as it is better able to reflect average efficiencies during a representative time period compared to the indirect method (determination of fuel supply or heat generation and estimation of the losses).
 Document measurement procedures and results and manufacturer's information transparently in the CDM-PDD.
 Any comment: Alternatively, project proponents may use manufacturer data or default values as presented in Sub-step 2c: Efficiency of boilers used in the absence of the project activity